-The ADS40 Airborne Digital Pushbroom Sensor is currently the only commercial sensor capable of acquiring color and false color strip images in the low decimeter range at the same high resolution as the black and white stereo images.
-This high resolution of 12000 pixels across the entire swath and 100% forward overlap in the image strips result in high quality DSM's, True Ortho's and at the same time allow unbiased remote sensing applications due to color strip images unchanged by pan-sharpening.
-The paper gives details on how the pushbroom sensor achieves these seemingly difficult technical challenges.
-It describes how a variety of mapping applications benefit from this sensor, a sensor which acts as a satellite pushbroom sensor within the airborne environment.
+Airborne digital pushbroom scanners are currently the only commercial sensors capable of acquiring color and false color strip images at the same high resolution as the black and white stereo images.
+This high resolution of 12,000 pixels across the entire swath combined with 100% forward overlap in the three to six black/white image strips results in high quality DSM's, True Ortho's and at the same time allows unbiased remote sensing applications due to color strip images unchanged by pan-sharpening.
+The paper gives details on what the application range and the range of map scales is.
+It describes how a variety of mapping applications benefit from this sensor, a sensor type which acts as a satellite pushbroom sensor within the airborne environment.